A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Suboptimal modes

 Considering the response of the subsonic mode in figure \ref{fig:Suboptimals}(\subref{fig:Suboptimals_subsonic}), we find that the first three modes are captured by the solenoidal component of the forcing (the red dotes are not visible for $N=1,2$ since they fall below range of $y-$axis shown in the figure).
-When considering the supersonic mode, we find that the gap between the first and the second modes is reduced, and the second resolvent mode is captured by the solenoidal component of the forcing.
-This suggests, as seen before, two mechanisms being present in the amplification of the mode: the subsonic and the supersonic mechanisms.
-The supersonic mechanisms are most active for the mode considered here, and therefore appears as the first resolvent mode.
-For the current work, we leave the discussion of the suboptimal modes at this point, while noting that this topic requires further investigation, especially when constructing a reduced order model of the flow by computing the projections of the true forcing (from DNS) onto the resolvent forcing modes.
+When considering the supersonic mode, we find that the second resolvent mode is captured by the solenoidal component of the forcing.
+Things brings us back to the observation that MW1 exists in a region of the wavenumber space where both incompressible-like and purely compressible mechanisms coexist, and also that incompressible-like mechanisms can exite compressible modes.
+The compressible mechanisms forced by the direct-route are most active for the mode considered here, and therefore appears as the first resolvent mode.
+For the current work, we leave the discussion of the suboptimal modes at this point, while noting that this topic requires further investigation, especially when constructing resolvent-based low-rank models of the freestream.